theosanderson/2020-cov-tracing/README.md

 # Mass-testing can contribute to controlling COVID-19

+TLDR: although a previous model has suggested mass-testing to be ineffective in controlling COVID-19, if we adjust the parameter for the scale of testing, and combining the approach with contact tracing, the model predicts that R can be reduced below 1 without social distancing.

 This is a fork of https://github.com/adamkucharski/2020-cov-tracing which is the code that contains the analysis performed in *[Effectiveness of isolation, testing, contact tracing and physical distancing on reducing transmission of SARS-CoV-2 in different settings](https://www.medrxiv.org/content/10.1101/2020.04.23.20077024v1)* by Adam J Kucharski, Petra Klepac, Andrew Conlan, Stephen M Kissler, Maria Tang, Hannah Fry, Julia Gog, John Edmunds and the CMMID COVID-19 Working Group.

 As part of their paper, the authors investigate many measures for controlling COVID transmission, including **mass-testing**.
 A reader of the paper would conclude that mass-testing has little to offer in terms of controlling COVID, since the paper argues that R<sub>eff</sub> is 2.6 without any control measures, and almost the same (2.5) with mass-testing.